Introduction

 use struqture::prelude::*;

-// Constructing the system and product to be added to it
+// Constructing the operator and product to be added to it

 let dp = DecoherenceProduct::new().x(0).z(2);